darbha-ram/SmallCalc/README.md

 The application source is contained in src/main/javacc/SmallCalc.jj.
 The "jj" file is a specification of the lexical and production rules of the grammar to be parsed by JavaCC.
 With each production, Java code to be executed when segments of a rule are matched are provided.

-For a description of "jj" file specification, see (JavaCC Documentation)[http://javacc.java.net/doc/docindex.html].
+For a description of "jj" file specification, see [JavaCC Documentation](http://javacc.java.net/doc/docindex.html).

 Grammar rules specified in SmallCalc.jj:
 ```